Border reivers: From 1357 to the Wars of the Roses

+In 1389, the major English border lords, in the Eastern marches, faced questioning over their commitment to the realm; they were accused of failing to provide troops, choosing instead to retreat behind their own walls and prioritise the fortification of their castella over repelling Scottish raids.
+It was around this time that English borderers were removed from positions of power as they were not trusted to defend the realm.
+An early example of behaviour typical of a Border reiver associated with a later surname occurs in 1408, when a Hedley was accused of leading Scots on a cattle raid into Hexhamshire.
+In 1414 the commons of Northumberland petitioned against the outrages committed by the inhabitants of the franchises of Tynedale, Redesdale, and Hexhamshire.

 It was during this time we see the emergence of English border magnates like the Nevilles, Cliffords, and Dacres, as well as an emergent lower gentry such as the Musgraves, Roo, Herons, Scropes, and later still, the Eures, Mitfords, Ogles, Grays, and Moresbys, who would come to fill key positions along the English Borders, including Sheriff, Justice of the Peace, March Wardens, Keepers of Tynedale and Redesdale, Captains of Berwick and Carlisle, and other vital military and administrative roles responsible for the defence and governance of this volatile frontier region.
-It's important to note the Border gentry were few in number and much poorer compared with other parts of England and having about the same income as a southern yeoman in the early Tudor period.
+With the exception of the Ogle family, who held no property elsewhere, these landowners were largely absentee.
+The Border gentry were few in number and much poorer compared with other parts of England and having about the same income as a southern yeoman in the early Tudor period.
+For example, amongst the very largest manors on the English frontier, Otterburn with a total area of 88,000 acres, was bringing in 20 marks a year in the 1490s - which is roughly £13,000 today.
+Scottish lairds were noticeably poorer than their English equilavents.

 The Percy family, Earls of Northumberland, played a significant role in the conflicts that destabilised England.
 The Percys first rebelled against King Henry IV during the early 15th century, joining forces with Owain Glyndŵr and Edmund Mortimer in the Tripartite Indenture, a plan to divide England and Wales between them.
 Led by Sir Henry "Hotspur" Percy, the rebellion culminated in the Battle of Shrewsbury (1403), where Hotspur was killed.

-Despite two further rebellions, the 2nd Earl of Northumberland was restored as Warden of the Marches by Henry V. During this period, the Percy family consolidated their power in the north, notably absorbing the liberty of Redesdale from the Umfraville to Tailboys vassals in 1436, following the extinction of the Umfraville line.
+Despite two further rebellions by the Percies, the 2nd Earl of Northumberland was restored as Warden of the Marches by Henry V. During this period, the Percy family consolidated their power in the north, notably absorbing the liberty of Redesdale from the Umfraville to Tailboys vassals in 1436, following the extinction of the Umfraville line.
 Despite this growing authority and the responsibilities of the Wardenship, reports of "numerous robbers and felons called Intakers [receivers of stolen goods] and Outputters [smugglers]" continued to trouble the region.